 Learn more about our flexible career-focused degree and certificate programs.

 Additionally, there are many types of financial aid you can receive from a career-focused college.
-For example, Goodwin College offers scholarships, grants, federal loans, work study jobs, and veteran’s educational benefits.
+For example, Goodwin University offers scholarships, grants, federal loans, work study jobs, and veteran’s educational benefits.

 Contact Us Today!

 Goodwin University will never sell your personal information to a third party.
 By submitting your contact information, you give permission to Goodwin University to contact you by phone, email, mail, and text message.